acertain/trufflestg/README.md

 * `gradle distZip` or `gradle distTar` will create an archive containing the required runtime jars.
 However, you'll need to have `JAVA_HOME` set to point to your Graal installation, if you want to use the `trufflestg` script from the installation folder.

-## TODO
+## Incomplete

-This code is very much a work-in-progress:
+This is *not* a complete haskell implementation:
 - Most primops are missing
 - FFI doesn't work, and only a few C functions are polyfilled
-- There's bugs
+- There's probably bugs

 ## Windows XP